 In this case we were led to conclude that the lesser probability for an event's occurrence, or yet, the lesser its frequency, the bigger our perception upon it, so the higher the amount of information it contains.

-"It is this supremacy, the supremacy of our perception over our feelings, the supremacy of information amount we can measure in an event, over its frequency that commands our behavior that induces major modifications in systems"
+an event, over its frequency that commands our behavior that induces major modifications in systems"

 (Carvalho Rodrigues, 1989).